IraCalvo/PuzzleGame/README.md

 # PuzzleGame

 Hello!
-My name is Ira Calvo, and this game is merely just an amalgamation of what I have learned so far within game design.
+My name is Ira Calvo, and this game is merely just an amalgamation/showcase of things I have learned so far within game design. (not everything)
 I dropped out of college to pursue Video Gamde design full time in summer, and gotten my parents permision to do this in fall.
 To challenge myself I decided to make a game completely from scratch using only what I know from the classes I've taken so far sort of like a proof of concept.
 This project took about 2 weeks to make, as again I made it from scratch and did not search anything up on google to make the base game.